JudgeGroovyman/JudgeGroovyman.github.io/Games.md

     - But I got through the first 4 levels pretty quick probably 45min
     - Then I got through the rest of world 1!
     - The jumping on flying bags was silly.
 It requires such perfect timing that I think it should be much more forgiving
-    - In the beginning of world 2 I found a part where I had to jump on a platform which floated up from spikes but the timing was so carefully critical that it wasn‚Äôt so much fun anymore
+    - In the beginning of world 2 I found a part where I had to jump on a platform which floated up from spikes but the timing was so carefully critical that it wasn’t so much fun anymore
     - Continue Structure: 5 lives, 3 continues.
 Each life you start off right where you were.
 Each continue you start at the beginning of the stage (1.3, 2.4, whatever).
 Thats not too unfair.
 You lose your weapon when you get hit or die (not sure which)
     - Hey If you have the infinite lives password in and then hit F8 the game pauses and then hold F6 and hit the fire button and it skips to the next level!
 * Magic Pockets
   - I had some fun playing up to level 7 or 8 with heavy use of save states
   - 4-6-2020
   - Amiga
-  - The power ups were too complicated and the enemies too sort of random (their powers and behavior weren‚Äôt the same for a given enemy)
+  - The power ups were too complicated and the enemies too sort of random (their powers and behavior weren’t the same for a given enemy)
 * Miles & Kilo
   - This is a cool game!
 The continue structure is great and it lets you do as many continues and lives as you want
   - The 3D is subtle but I like it